plukkie/ztdserver/README.md

   Below there you see examples of a Spine and a Leaf switch.
   Please adapt to your setup.
   Restart container ztd-dhcpd after changes.
-  [ docker-composer restart ztd-dhcpd ]
+  [ docker-compose down ztd-dhcpd && docker-compose up ztd-dhcpd ]
 - create some other scripts which are used by the zero touch deployment process.
   1. /tftpboot/cli_config/cli_config
      Contains OS10 cli config statements